 What happens if I have forgotten about a debt and I start receiving letters from the lender?
 Can I just add that one in?

-If one pops up, simply tell your Trustee as soon as possible and they will arrange to have it included in your agreement.
+If one pops up, simply tell your Trustee as soon as possible and they will try to have it included in your agreement.

-Would I be able to keep my car?
-I use it for work
+Will I be able to keep my car?

 If your car is an inexpensive model and is needed for work, then you should be able to keep it.
-However, if it is a very expensive model and its sale could release money to pay your creditors, you may be required to sell it and buy a less expensive vehicle.
+However, if it is an expensive model, you may be required to sell it and buy a less expensive vehicle.

-What if I get a pay rise or move to a better paid job while in a Protected Trust Deed?
+What if my income increases while in a Protected Trust Deed?

 You should declare this to your Trustee who may decide to recalculate a new monthly payment that reflects the increase.
-From time to time your Trustee will request bank statements, pay slips and a statement of affairs to ensure that you are still able to meet your monthly payment.
+Each year, your Trustee will request bank statements and pay slips to ensure that you are still able to meet your monthly payment.

-What happens if I lose my job or my income drops while in a Protected Trust Deed?
-What if I cannot afford the fixed repayment amount?
+What happens if my income reduces while in a Protected Trust Deed?

-The first thing you should do is inform your Trustee as soon as you know you will have a problem paying.
+The first thing you should do is inform your Trustee as soon as possible.

-They may be able to arrange a payment break until you find another job.
-However, if circumstances look like you will be unable to because of, for example, long-term illness your Trustee may be forced to petition for your sequestration.
+They may be able to arrange a payment break until your situation improves.
+However, if circumstances look like they will not improve because of, for example, long-term illness, your Trustee may be forced to petition for your sequestration.
 However, this is usually the very last resort.

 Do I have to tell my employer if I have a Protected Trust Deed?